-The foreign exchange is also conserved by Providing fiscal benefits to import substitute industries, Imposing customs duties on imports, etc.
+The foreign exchange is also conserved by Providing fiscal benefits to import substitute industries, solve balance of payments problem.

-The foreign exchange earned by way of exports and saved by way of import substitutes helps to solve balance of payments problem.
 In this way adverse balance of payment can be corrected either by imposing duties on imports or by giving subsidies to export.